-The latest iteration of the Tan Tien Flex line of longboards features a new engineered wood bottom veneer and new grip design with an added tail giving it more maneuverability.
+The latest iteration of the Tan Tien Flex line of longboards features a newly engineered wood bottom veneer and new grip design with an added tail giving it more maneuverability.
 The deck is a drop-through design which means the board is lower to the ground which provides more stability during high-speed downhill racing.
-The deck itself is made out of high-quality bamboo and fibreglass with a reinforced nose and tail to ensure maximum durability.
+The deck itself is made out of high-quality bamboo and fiberglass with a reinforced nose and tail to ensure maximum durability.
 The complex contours create a super responsive board that allows for increased confidence when leaning into extreme turns, popping tricks, and powering through slides.
 All the technology and craftsmanship that has gone into this very versatile board makes it one of the most complex boards made to date.

 Loaded Dervish Sama Flex 1 Complete Longboard Skateboard

 The Dervish was Loaded’s first venture into drop-through construction and an opportunity to create a flexy, bamboo composite carver with the versatility to handle a variety of riding styles.
 The Dervish Sama was born from the original Dervish that gave fame to the Loaded Longboards brand.
 This is the rebirth of a classic which has everything you love about its predecessor with a few new twists that make it an amazing new board.
 The Dervish Sama is a fun and super flexy board that will give you an awesome surfy feel.
 It has a pretty fair amount of flex that can be customized further with the multiple flex options that Loaded offers.